Bulgaria weighs dependence on Ukraine route for Russian energy

-SOFIA (Reuters) - Bulgaria, heavily dependent on Russia for gas and oil, will estimate its own reserves and seek alternatives to cope with any worsening of the Ukrainian crisis, it said on Tuesday.
+SOFIA, March 4 (Reuters) - Bulgaria, heavily dependant on Russia for gas and oil, will estimate its own reserves and seek alternatives to cope with any worsening of the Ukrainian crisis, it said on Tuesday.

 “Several key threats can be outlined that can pose risks to Bulgarian security.
 They are mainly economic,” Deputy Prime Minister Tsvetin Yovchev said after a meeting of the government’s security council over Ukraine.